HritwikSinghal/noyau/README.md

 </h1>

 <p align="center">
-    A graphical utility for managing kernels for Ubuntu-based distributions.
+    A graphical utility for managing kernels on Ubuntu-based platforms.
 </p>

 <br />